NEBacademy/DigiNEB/pages/02.digital-innovation/_outputs/ai/12.stable-diffusion/default.md

 ---

 ---
-Stable Diffusion 3 Medium is the latest and most advanced text-to-image AI model in the Stable Diffusion 3 series, comprising two billion parameters.
-It excels in photorealism, processes complex prompts, and generates clear text.
+Stable Diffusion is an advanced text-to-image AI model, excelling in photorealism, processes complex prompts, and generates clear text.